What is a food intolerance?

 A common food intolerance that many people have heard of is milk.
 This is because many mammals lack the enzyme necessary in order to digest the lactose in, which is the major sugar in milk.

-The most common causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
+Other causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
 Cats can become allergic and intolerant to foods they have eaten for a long period of time.

 As you can see above, vomiting and diarrhea are symptoms which can also be displayed in a cat who is allergic to a food, however, the allergic cat also has other symptoms such as itching, which is caused by the immune response.